Information for high school counselors, college advisers, Community-Based Organization, educators and independent

 High School Transcripts

-St. Mary’s reviews the student academic profile within the context of their high school.
+St. Mary’s reviews the student’s academic profile within the context of their high school.
 It is helpful to include a school profile.
-Students applying for Fall 2023 do not need to include SAT or ACT test scores on the transcript.
-Test scores are not considered for admission or scholarships for students enrolling in Fall 2023.
+Students applying for Fall 2024 are not required to include SAT or ACT test scores on the transcript.

 If students apply using the Common Application, remember that for us to receive the high school transcript, it must accompany your high school profile and the Common App school form.

 Waiting is the hardest part.
 If students applied through Apply Texas, Common App or Coalition, they must create a Slate Application portal account to view their application status.

 The Enrollment Confirmation Process (ECP) is a critical step in your student’s journey to St. Mary’s and can be completed in two steps when they are ready:

 1. Read and complete all sections within ECP.

 2. Submit the necessary deposit(s):

 - $200 non-refundable enrollment deposit and

 Students must complete both steps to secure their position as a first-time student at St. Mary’s.
 Your student will be notified via their St. Mary’s University email that their ECP is available.